If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more

 • Virus Infected USB Flash drives.

-• Un-Patched, compromised Softwares.
+• Unpatched, compromised Software.

 The Solution to this is Installing Anti-malware software like Malware Bytes and an Antivirus, I use Windows 10 so I rely on updated Windows Defender to tackle Viruses and threats.

-Uninstall Useless/Not Used Programs and Softwares:
+Uninstall Useless/Not Used Programs and Software

 Uninstall Useless Programs and Softwares

-Collectively these small programs really bog your system down when your computer has to split the processing power to those programs.
+Collectively these small programs bog your system down when your computer has to split the processing power to those programs.
 So the next thing you need to do is Uninstall those programs by going to your Control panel > Uninstall a Program and Uninstall all that junk and reboot the system once.

-Re-Apply the Thermal paste on the CPU:
+Re-applying the Thermal paste on the CPU

 Change the Thermal paste on the CPU

-This one is a hard pill to swallow, particularly if you don’t have any technical knowledge or if you have a laptop (opening Laptops and doing this would be a night mare).
-But it is a proven method to help your system out by improving thermals of the machine overall.
-The re-application of the Thermal paste can Boost the performance of Windows as well as Mac machines a lot.
+This one is a hard pill to swallow, particularly if you don’t have any technical knowledge or if you have a laptop (opening Laptops and doing this would be a nightmare).
+But it is a proven method to help your system out by improving the thermals of the machine overall.

-I’ll admit its tricky to do, but if you can do it, do it.
+I’ll admit it’s tricky to do, but if you can do it, do it.

-Disable unwanted Startup programs:
+Disable unwanted Startup programs

 Task manager - Disable Startup Programs

-Which essentially means that if you have a lot of those, it can affect the booting time and system performance of the system because they are running in the background when you don’t even need them.
+This essentially means that if you have a lot of those, it can affect the booting time and system performance of the system because they are running in the background when you don’t even need them.

 You can do those things too but they’ll make very little impact compared to the methods I have shared above in Detail, I hope it helps you out.

-Leave a Comment
+Leave a Reply